 To help you optimize your supply chain for sustainability, let’s take a look at where CO2 emissions in supply chains come from and how CO2 emissions are measured.
-Then we’ll discuss 10 effective strategies you can use to cut carbon emissions in your supply chain.
+Then we’ll discuss 10 strategies to cut carbon emissions in your supply chain.

-There’s no way to measure all the CO2 released by every truck, ship, and aircraft in the global supply chain.
+It is difficult to measure all the CO2 produced by transportation – every truck, ship, and aircraft in the global supply chain.
 That means figures like “8.26 gigatons of carbon dioxide” are best estimates based on calculations.

 In the future, new technology may continue to reduce or even eliminate this reliance on fossil fuels.
 In the here and now, companies can cut carbon emissions in their supply chains by focusing on improved efficiency and waste reduction.